 The annual Civil Rights Bus Tour allows students, faculty, and staff to travel with community leaders and have the opportunity to walk where history was made.
-The tour is coordinated with the Department of History and Government and the Office of Intercultural Leadership.
+The tour is coordinated by the Department of History and Government and the School of Biblical and Theological Studies.

 - Broaden your perspectives on issues pertaining to race relations in America and the role of the church.